kurazu/bridge/README.md

 ```

 ## Installation
+There is a ```Makefile``` provided, that contains the exact commands for building and running the package.

 You need to have `virtualenv` package installed on your system.

-Create a new virutal env and activate it.
+Create a new virtual env and activate it.
 ```
-virtualenv -p python3.4 venv
+make virtualenv
 source venv/bin/activate
 ```